s132048/docs-korean-cpython/Doc/reference/datamodel.rst

    see :func:`functools.total_ordering`.

-   See the paragraph on :meth:`__hash__` for some important notes on creating :term:`hashable` objects which support custom comparison operations and are usable as dictionary keys.
+   See the paragraph on :meth:`__hash__` for some important notes on creating :term:`해쉬가능(hashable)` objects which support custom comparison operations and are usable as dictionary keys.

    There are no swapped-argument versions of these methods (to be used when the